 - Stir in a tablespoon or so of the compote.
-Top with the saffron soaked milk and fruits, nuts, seeds of your choice.
+Top with the saffron-soaked milk and fruits, nuts, and seeds of your choice.
 Enjoy!!

-Do get the brown or red rice poha as they are far superior in quality than the regular ones.
+Do get the brown or red rice poha as they are far superior in quality to the regular ones.